Title

 The public does not have direct access to Business Information, called Tier 1.
 Mainly for internal use, Business Information is usually about operating the University.

-As part of doing work, a person may need to share Tier 1 information with others who need it to do work.
+As part of doing work, a person may need to share Tier 1 information with others who need it to do their work.
 Tier 1 information can be shared with others at the University who have a business need for it.

 Those with access to Tier 1 information should only share it with someone outside the University if their job requires it.
 They should take care to share only the information needed.